ChrisWhealy/clock_time_get/README.md

-# clock_time_get
+# Calling `clock_time_get` from WebAssembly

-A small WebAssembly Text program that calls the native "OS" function `clock_time_get` and writes the returned value to standard out using a WASI call to `fd_write`
+A small WebAssembly Text program that uses the [WebAssembly System Interface](https://wasi.dev/) (WASI) to call two native "OS" functions: `clock_time_get` and `fd_write`.

-To run this small demo, do the following
+This basic application simply writes the CPU clock time in nanoseconds to standard out.

+## Prequisites

+The WebAssembly Text file `clock_time_get.wat` must be compiled into a WASM module.
+Differ tools are available for this, but two of the simplest are:

+1. Use the `wat2wasm` command line tool found in the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt)
+1. If you use Microsoft's Visual Studio Code editor, open the `.wat` file, right-click anywhere in the source code and select "Save as WebAssembly binary file"

+The WebAssembly Binary Toolkit can either be installed by building it directly from the Git repository listed above, or if you already have the [WebAssembly Package Manager](https://wapm.io/package/wabt) installed, you can install it using the command `wapm install wabt`.

+## Setup Instructions

 1. Clone this repo into some local development directory